-Indianapolis Child Support Attorney
+Indianapolis Child Support Lawyer

-When a divorce case involves children, resolving issues regarding their care and wellbeing can be especially delicate.
+When a divorce case involves children, resolving issues regarding their care and well-being can be especially delicate.
 The disruption of the stability of a complete family and the uncertainties that lie ahead are often very upsetting to children.
 Parents can feel a deep sense of disappointment, or even shame, regarding the impact of a divorce on their child’s life.

-How is Child Support Calculated?
+- How is Child Support Enforced?

 One inherent challenge in determining what amount of child support is owed is that Indiana’s guidelines strive to enable the child to have the same lifestyle they would have expected if the parents had not divorced.
 It’s easy to see why there would be such a standard but application in the real world can be complex.